b-dhillon/6protons/README.md

         └── .gitignore
 ```

+### Architecture
+- 6protons.app is built as a single page web application.
+This design allows for the application to be run on any browser, making the app cross platform.
+The app runs on desktops, laptops, and tablets.

 ## Development Environment Set-up:
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment below for notes on how to deploy the project on a live system.